Jesuits: Britain

-Whereas Jesuits were active in the 16th century, due to the prosecution of Catholics in the Elizabethan times, an 'English' province was only established in 1623.
-Whereas the first pressing issue of early Jesuits, in what today is the UK, was to establish places for training priests, the Society's activities today are much broader than that.
-After an English College was opened in Rome (1579), a Jesuit seminary was opened at Valladolid (1589), then one in Seville (1592), which culminated in a place of study in Louvain (1614).
-This was the earliest foundation of what would later be called Heythrop College.
-Campion Hall founded in 1896, has been a presence within Oxford University since then.
-In terms of other longer-established manifestations of the Jesuits commitment to working in Britain, four Jesuit churches remain today in London alone, with four further places of workship in England, and two in Scotland.
+Whereas Jesuits were active in Britain in the 1500s, due to the persecution of Catholics in the Elizabethan times, an English province was only established in 1623.
+The first pressing issue for early Jesuits in what today is the United Kingdom, was to establish places for training priests.
+In 1579, an English College was opened in Rome.
+In 1589, a Jesuit seminary was opened at Valladolid.

-For a recent assessment of the Jesuits in Britain's work, see Melanie McDonagh's article.
+In 1592, an English College was opened in Seville.
+In 1614, an English college opened in Louvain.
+This was the earliest foundation of what was later Heythrop College.
+Campion Hall, founded in 1896, has been a presence within Oxford University since then.

+16th and 17th-century Jesuit institutions intended to train priests were hotbeds for the persecution of Catholics in Britain, where men suspected of being Catholic priests were routinely imprisoned, tortured, and executed.
+Jesuits were among those killed, including the namesake of Campion Hall, as well as Brian Cansfield, Ralph Corbington, and many others.
+A number of them were canonized among the Forty Martyrs of England and Wales.

+In 2022, four Jesuit churches existed in London, with three other places of worship in England and two in Scotland.

 China

 The Jesuits first entered China through the Portuguese settlement on Macau, where they settled on Green Island and founded St. Paul's College.

 The Jesuit China missions of the 16th and 17th centuries introduced Western science and astronomy, then undergoing its own revolution, to China.
 The scientific revolution brought by the Jesuits coincided with a time when scientific innovation had declined in China:

+[The Jesuits] made efforts to translate western mathematical and astronomical works into Chinese and aroused the interest of Chinese scholars in these sciences.
+They made very extensive astronomical observation and carried out the first modern cartographic work in China.
+They also learned to appreciate the scientific achievements of this ancient culture and made them known in Europe.
+Through their correspondence, European scientists first learned about the Chinese science and culture.

-For over a century, Jesuits like Michele Ruggieri, Matteo Ricci, Diego de Pantoja, Philippe Couplet, Michal Boym, and François Noël refined translations and disseminated Chinese knowledge, culture, history, and philosophy to Europe.
+For over a century, Jesuits such as Michele Ruggieri, Matteo Ricci, Diego de Pantoja, Philippe Couplet, Michal Boym, and François Noël refined translations and disseminated Chinese knowledge, culture, history, and philosophy to Europe.
 Their Latin works popularized the name "Confucius" and had considerable influence on the Deists and other Enlightenment thinkers, some of whom were intrigued by the Jesuits' attempts to reconcile Confucian morality with Catholicism.